toxicrecker/DiscordUtils/README.md

 # Future
-For around 6-7 months I've not been working on DiscordUtils due to a few simple reasons i stated earlier, but since danny decided to resume the development of discord.py I will most likely come back to this and rewrite everything from start as soon as my personal life gets sorted out.
+For around 6-7 months I've not been working on DiscordUtils due to a few simple reasons i stated earlier, but since danny decided to resume the development of discord.py I will most likely come back to this and rewrite everything from start as soon as my personal life gets sorted out (probably sometime in April).
 Thanks for reading, have a nice day.

 # Also, read this
 Those of you who tried to message me earlier for support and I never replied, it was just because I stopped working and caring about the library but now you could DM me once again and I will reply to you all.